DafOwen/EnergyIOT/Tapo.md

 Tapo App → Me → Tapo Lab → Third-Party Compatibility → On

-I don't know what this does - maybe it extends the duration of the Authroisation token.
-I've given it a try.

-As yet I've had the Tapo plug running on this code for less han a month.
+I thought this might not expire the Auth token, but this was incorrect - it expired after a month.

 Previously I had a simple shadow/copy action : If the Kasa was turned on - the Tapo app would turn on the Tapo plug, and visa versa.

+For time being - I'm going to call AuthenticateFirst from AuthenticateRefreshToken.

 ## Device List / Things